wamazeka/yeastar-tg-zabbix/README.md

 Make some comments in script and little remarks.
 For XML template add balance check & graphs for RU GSM operators.

+## Using
+1. Add `yeastar-discovery.sh` in  `/usr/lib/zabbix/externalscripts/`
+2. Import `yeastar-zabbix-template.xml` in Zabbix
+3. Add template to host